kavyabammidi28/Shape-Shift-AI/Readme.md

 # 🎨 Shape Shift AI (Mini Project)

 ## 🧠 Overview
-Shape Shift AI is a fun and beginner-friendly **Python + OpenCV mini project** that detects and classifies basic geometric shapes from an image.
+Shape Shift AI is a fun and beginner-friendly **Python** that detects and classifies basic geometric shapes from an image.
 It can identify circles, triangles, squares, and polygons, then label them for easy visualization.

 ---